lino-framework/book/docs/specs/cal.rst

     generator`.

     The rules for generating automatic calendar entries are application-specific.
-The :term:`application programmer` does this by defining one or several :term:`calendar generators <calendar generator>`.
+The :term:`application developer` does this by defining one or several :term:`calendar generators <calendar generator>`.

   Calendar generator